Remembrance Day: Northern Ireland

 Remembrance Day is officially observed in Northern Ireland in the same way as in the rest of United Kingdom, although it tends to be associated more with the unionist community.
 Most Irish nationalists and republicans do not take part in the public commemoration of British soldiers organised by the Royal British Legion.
 This is mainly due to the actions of the British Army during The Troubles.
 However, some moderate nationalists began to attend Remembrance Day events as a way to connect with the unionist community.
 In 1987 a bomb was detonated by the Provisional Irish Republican Army (IRA) just before a Remembrance Sunday ceremony in Enniskillen, killing eleven people.
 The bombing was widely condemned and attendance at Remembrance events, by both nationalists and unionists, rose in the following years.
 The Republic of Ireland has a National Day of Commemoration in July for all Irish people who have died in war.

 Related observances elsewhere

-In addition to the Commonwealth, several other countries also use the anniversary of when the Armistice of Compiègne went into effect, 11 November, as a date to commemorate their war dead.
-Some countries observe other significant anniversaries from World War I to commemorate their war dead (like the date the Armistice of Villa Giusti went into effect, 4 November).
+Alongside Commonwealth countries, several other countries also commemorate their war dead on 11 November, the anniversary of the Armistice of Compiègne.
+Several other countries observe the anniversary of other notable events in World War I to commemorate the war dead from that conflict, such as the date of the Armistice of Villa Giusti, which went into effect on 4 November.